FrancisBanville/ms_interpreting_probabilities/README.md

 (@Kefi2015NetStr, @Kefi2016HowStr).
 Representing direct interactions
 probabilistically enables us to capture the spatiotemporal variability of the aforementioned ecological processes and the uncertainties associated with their measurement.
-As opposed to binary deterministic webs, in which interactions are regarded as either occurring or not, probabilistic webs, within a Bayesian framework, express our degree of belief (or confidence) regarding the occurrence or observation of interactions.
+As opposed to webs of binary deterministic interactions, in which interactions are regarded as either occurring or not, webs of probabilistic interactions, within a Bayesian framework, express our degree of belief (or confidence) regarding the occurrence or observation of interactions.
 Based on the scale at which they are estimated, probabilistic interactions may reflect our level of confidence in whether interactions will be observed, realized locally, or biologically feasible.
 As an illustration, we could outline a situation in which there is a 50% certainty that an interaction occurs 50% of the time, or that there is a 50% certainty that it simply occurs.
 Our level of confidence should be more definitive (approaching either 0 or 1) as we extend our sampling to a broader area and over a longer time period, thereby diminishing the uncertainty of the interactions (but not necessarily the estimation of their variability).
-In the broadest sense, binary networks are also a type of probabilistic network, in which the numerical value of an interaction is restrained to 0 (non-occurring) or 1 (occurring).
-Yet, for the sake of clarity, we omit binary networks from our discussion of probabilistic networks in this contribution.
-In probabilistic webs, only forbidden interactions (i.e., interactions prohibited by biological traits or species absence, @Jordano2003Invarianta, @Olesen2010Missing) have a probability value of zero by default, provided that intraspecific trait variability is considered (@Gonzalez-Varo2016Labilea).
+In the broadest sense, binary interactions are also a type of probabilistic interaction, in which the numerical value of an interaction is restrained to 0 (non-occurring) or 1 (occurring).
+Yet, for the sake of clarity, we omit binary interactions from our discussion of probabilistic interactions in this contribution.
+In networks of probabilistic interactions, only forbidden interactions (i.e., interactions prohibited by biological traits or species absence, @Jordano2003Invarianta,

-By accounting for the uncertainty of interactions, probabilistic webs may provide a more realistic portrait of species interactions and network structure (i.e. community-level properties), which are major drivers of the functioning, dynamics, and resilience of ecosystems worldwide (@Proulx2005Networka,
+@Olesen2010Missing) have a probability value of zero by default, provided that intraspecific trait variability is considered (@Gonzalez-Varo2016Labilea).

-@McCann2007ProBio, @McCann2011FooWeb, @Rooney2012IntFoo).
-Moreover, the
+By accounting for the uncertainty of interactions, networks of probabilistic interactions may provide a more realistic portrait of species interactions and network structure (i.e. community-level properties), which are major drivers of the functioning, dynamics, and resilience of ecosystems worldwide (@Proulx2005Networka, @McCann2007ProBio, @McCann2011FooWeb, @Rooney2012IntFoo).
-application and development of computational methods in network ecology, often based on a probabilistic representation of interactions, can alleviate (and guide) the sampling efforts required to document species interactions (@Strydom2021Roadmapa).
+Moreover, the application and development of computational methods in network ecology, often based on a probabilistic representation of interactions, can alleviate (and guide) the sampling efforts required to document species interactions (@Strydom2021Roadmapa).
 For example, statistical models can be used to estimate the uncertainty of pairwise interactions (@Cirtwill2019QuaFra) and the probability of missing (false negatives) and spurious (false positives) interactions (@Guimera2009MisSpu).
 Considering the high rate of false negatives in species interaction data due to the difficulty of witnessing rare interactions (@Catchen2023Missinga), these models could inform the